11 Best Movies like Lolita

 The 400 Blows

-This French New Wave film follows the story of a rebellious young man who is constantly at odds or misunderstood by authority figures. sometimes you will get to see reality and cinema are almost parallel.
+This French New Wave film follows the story of a rebellious young man who is constantly at odds or misunderstood by authority figures. sometimes you will get to see reality and cinema is almost parallel.

 Moonrise Kingdom